-Community Education and Engagement Ob jectives Timeframe Agency Treatments Community / Individual Treatments Outcome 2.
-To build capacity and knowledge, resilience and understanding of the dangers of hazardous materials incidents.
-To provide the tools and education opportunities for For the Plan duration - October 2015 to October 2018 Community information in response to incidents Increase legislative and regulatory awareness Increased awareness of planning controls Shelter in place program To be proactive and seek information Follow shelter in place instructions when/if required All agencies will review and evaluate programs and information dissemination as part of the review process of the MFMP. industry and individuals to better prepare and understand the risks of hazardous materials incidents.
+Community Education and Engagement Objec ctives Timeframe Agency Treatments Community / Individual Treatments Outcome a r v t t h i t t To build capacity and knowledge, resilience and inderstanding of the dangers of mazardous materials incidents.
+To provide the cools and education For the Plan duration - October 2018 to October 2021 Community information in response to incidents Increase legislative and regulatory awareness Increased awareness of planning controls Shelter in place program To be proactive and seek information Follow shelter in place instructions when/if required All agencies will review and evaluate programs and information dissemination as part of the review process of the MFMP. i i F u opportunities for ndustry and ndividuals to better orepare and understand the risks of hazardous materials incidents.